iagor1/terraform-vsphere/README.md

 # terraform-vsphere
-If you use vcenter as a cloud, and need to create several vms, you can use terraform, e copy this code, this code uses vsphere provider setup the variables such as datastore, datacenter, host, cluster, network etc. All this variables is mandatory to clone a vm from a template or create vm from ovf/content_library.
+If you use vcenter as a cloud, and need to create several vms, you can use this terraform as a template, this code can create several clones.
-All you need to do is install terraform, a vcenter datastore, datacenter, host, cluster, network and a vm that you can transform in template.
+The branch clone_ovf use an image from content library.
+Some "data" blocks are mandatory to use otherwise terraform will throw an error.
+For further details read terraform docs.
+Wish you luck!
 # Steps to run
 - Install terraform
 - Change the variables to your setup environment